crypt0n1te/Write-Ups/ractf-2020/web/admin attack.md

 **LIMIT x OFFSET y simply means skip the first y entries and then return the next x entries.
 OFFSET can only be used with ORDER BY clause.
 It cannot be used on its own.**

-So for our purposes we can use a combination of LIMIT and OFFSET to find the account we want, which is `jimmyTehAdmin` so i messed around with these values a little bit and before long, i found the correct combination.
+So for our purposes we can use a combination of LIMIT and OFFSET to find the account we want, which is `jimmyTehAdmin`, so I messed around with these values a little bit and, before long, I found the correct combination.

 ### Final Steps